Ann Li

 Background

+Discover Together was born during the height of the COVID-19 pandemic.
 The rush of discovering new music– especially when experiencing that love with others– is one of life's most enjoyable and universal experiences.
-Discover Together was born during the height of the COVID-19 pandemic.
-During a time of physical distancing and social isolation, digitally-mediated interactions have shown great potential to simulate and enhance traditional experiences.
-Inspired by the transportive power of music, we hope to help others create deeper connections through collaborative music exploration.
+Inspired by the transportive power of music, we hoped to help others create deeper connections through collaborative music exploration.

 Process

-Rough mapping sketch
+Rough mapping sketch of the UX workflow

 Information Architecture

 I took the lead in mapping user flows and streamlining the information architecture.
-We needed to determine the most intuitive framework for users to create, share, and access their Discover Together playlists.
 Because of the dual-ended nature of our app, I found it helpful to frame users through distinct use cases.

 1. Initiator (User 1): invites User 2 to the app, and initiates playlist creation.